lex0r/zendscaffolding/README.md

 # Overview
-This Zend Framework controller extension class allows you to quickly scaffold an administrative interface for an application, using Zend MVC core components.
+ This Zend controller extension class allows you to quickly scaffold an feature-rich record management interface using Zend MVC core components.
-The controllers you would like to scaffold must extend this one, and you will automatically have create, update, delete and list actions for a model.
-Current scaffolding implementation is fully based on ZF MVC stack and uses ALL the components (models, views and certainly controllers).
+ The controllers you would like to scaffold must extend this one, and you will automatically have create, update, delete and list actions with search, sorting and pagination.
+Current scaffolding implementation is fully based on ZF MVC stack and depends on ALL the components (models, views and certainly controllers).

+# Features
+## Create, update, delete records
+You can easily manage your data using CRUD interface, by just providing a model.
+For better UX you should provide more options to the fields and scaffolding itself.
+See field and scaffolding options.

+## Fetch primary and related table information
+Fetch, search and sort by any columns from one primary focus table and one or more related tables.
+Relations between table can be:
+* 1-1 (e.g. user - user account)
+* 1-n (e.g. category - articles)
+* n-n (e.g. readers - loaned books)

+You are able to see, sort and search by any field from any related table.
+For this you have to:
+* define `_referenceMap` and `_dependentTables` arrays for models
+* define correct field options

+## Provide custom select queries
+You can create any complex SQL query using standard Zend_Db_Select.
+And you can easily make the result searchable and sortable.
+Computed fields are now also supported.

 # Installation notes
 Place the file Scaffolding.php to Zend/Controller directory to use autoloading, or simply include it every time you want to use scaffolding.
 You will also have to copy views directory to your application or module directory, and 'js' and 'css' folders' contents to the same directories under 'public' folder.

-# Features
-1. Fetch, search and sort by any columns from one primary focus table and one or more related tables.
-Relations between table can be:
-  - 1-1
-  - 1-n
-  - n-n

 # Usage
 ## Basics